 Trading off-exchange or OTC allows for a higher degree of flexibility, for example, there are no fixed expiry dates for Dax CFDs or indeed fixed contract sizes, though there will be minimum trade sizes.

-IG is the best platform for Dax spread betting based on the data in our broker matrix.
+We currently rank IG as the best platform for Dax spread betting based on the data in our broker matrix.

 Bookmakers offer their clients a range of bets with different life cycles, for example, daily, monthly or quarterly bets.